Published: • 4 min read

 Reproducing the Problem

-Here’s a simple demo you can try to see why shrinking often doesn’t work:
+Here’s a simple demo to see why shrinking often doesn’t work:

 -- Step 1: Create a test database